Mee Pok Man: Cast

+Production

 The film's story was inspired by a story by Damien Sin, "One Last Cold Kiss", that appeared in Classic Singapore Horror Stories: Book 2 (1994).
 Khoo was supposed to illustrate the story about a mortuary attendant who falls in love with a fresh corpse, brings it back home, and has a relationship with it.
+The film was produced under a meager $70,000 budget and a shooting schedule of 16 days.
+With little room for error, cinematographer Ho Yoke Weng recalled limiting himself to just three takes per scene.

+Soundtrack

 The soundtrack album was released under BMG and featured the film score by Kevin Mathews and music by Singaporean acts including The Padres (a band fronted by Joe Ng, the film's male lead actor), Opposition Party, Livonia, Etc and Sugarflies.

+Reception

 In November 2015, the film was restored by the Asian Film Archive and presented at the 26th Singapore International Film Festival.
 The restored film also enjoyed a run at independent cinema The Projector, which also celebrated its legacy with talks.

 In 2019, the film was presented at the inaugural New York Asian Film Festival winter showcase.